 Timetable: Parents/guardians can apply for free/reduced meals at any time during the school year.

-SOURCE: U.S. Department of Agriculture; Connecticut Association for Human Services publication “How to Get Food In Connecticut.”
+SOURCES: U.S. Department of Agriculture; Connecticut Association for Human Services publication “How to Get Food in Connecticut.”

 PREPARED BY: 211/tb